 If you have flexible rewards from a program like Chase Ultimate Rewards® or American Express Membership Rewards®, you can always look for inexpensive airfare through your program’s respective travel portal.
 This strategy works best if you’re willing to consider any airline and fly a variety of routes to different destinations.
 You can even compare prices ahead of time using Google Flights before you start your rewards program search.

 Also keep in mind that some travel credit cards give you more value when you redeem your points for travel.
 With the Chase Sapphire Preferred® Card, for example, you get 25% more value when you redeem for airfare, hotels, car rentals and cruises through Chase Ultimate Rewards®.
-For example, 80,000 bonus points are worth $1,250 toward travel when you redeem through Chase Ultimate Rewards®.
+For example, 100,000 bonus points are worth $1,250 toward travel when you redeem through Chase Ultimate Rewards®.